 We don’t have to tell you that trucking is a tough job.
 Life on the road has its benefits, but there are drawbacks.
-TheJobNetwork.com published a helpful story about why people with CDL driver jobs tend to leave their jobs for other careers.
+TheJobNetwork.com published a helpful story about why drivers leave CDL trucking jobs for other careers.
 Here are the top 6 reasons truckers get out of the trucking business.

 Roughly half of drivers surveyed say that making more money was their number one consideration when leaving one job for another.
-Benefits are also a huge consideration: 34 percent of truckers surveyed succumb to the lure of better health coverage.
+Also, Benefits are a huge consideration.
+34% of truckers surveyed succumb to the lure of better health coverage.

 This is another big factor—roughly 41 percent of drivers say more time at home becomes a huge priority.
-Even if money is a major motivating factor for most people who do leave, only about 20 percent leave for that reason.
-Time at home is often much more of a factor.
+Even if money is a major motivating factor for most people who do leave, only about 20% leave for that reason.
+Overall, time at home is often much more of a factor.

 People leave people—not companies.
-If a driver doesn’t mesh well with his supervisor, that can be a very difficult situation to sustain.
+Therefore, if a driver doesn’t mesh well with his supervisor, that can be a very difficult situation to sustain.
 Personalities are important and finicky, but the workplace is surprisingly about relationships.
-Make these work, and people will be more likely to stick around.
+Make these work, and drivers often stick around.

 If a driver is not getting dispatched or scheduled the way they prefer, it can be a huge annoyance.
-A lot of this can be solved with new computer technologies that streamline the process.
+However, a lot of this can be solved with new computer technologies that streamline the process.

 Perhaps a driver didn’t get paid for detention time or other “duties.”
 If not, it can really drive an employee to frustration—even quitting—especially if it happens multiple times per month.